oracle/docker-images/OracleFMWInfrastructure/dockerfiles/12.2.1.3/README.md

 #### Providing the Administration Server user name and password and Database username and password
 The user name and password must be supplied in a `./dockerfiles/12.2.1.3/properties/domain_security.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
 The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server and Database.

-The format of the `domain.properties` file is key=value pair:
+The format of the `domain_security.properties` file is key=value pair:

         username=myusername
         password=welcome1